Edgeworth/memelay/notes.md

 ## Model
-My qwerty has work arounds - like using different fingers for some 3-grams. e.g. tbt is index + middle.

-Allow multiple key assignment
-Hold keys / double tap keys, etc - check home row mod page.

-letters and numbers need shift to produce the upper versions. can put modifiers on a key though.

-Should map printscreen, scrollock to AudioVolDown, AudioVolUp.

-can train graph of key to key, e.g. how long on avg to type t and then b? - markov model. what is state though? how many keys -> needs more data for more keys. or an lstm / some kind of RNN? assume time correlates to strain. would need to test on exact keyboard you are using + layout to properly process. does this overlap with any existing fitness scores? could use tch-rs, bindings to pytorch?

-Minimize cost to type text given a layout
-- Requires a BFS on all possible keys and actions - press, release

 Key types/features - by priority:
 - Each key can send modifiers - no need for specific meh or hyper key.